nfdi4plants/nfdi4plants.github.io/src/content/events/2023-07-17_rptu-summer-school-on-rdm.md

 ## Contact

 We will send you further information in early June.
-The summer school is an on-site, in presence event held at the [RPTU](https://rptu.de/).
+The summer school is an OfflineEventAttendanceMode, in presence event held at the [RPTU](https://rptu.de/).
 (In well justified exceptional cases, we will facilitate remote participation.)
 We hope you will join us in improving your knowledge in research data management, and look forward to welcoming you to our summer school!

 Please direct any questions to us via